Eralde/rci-tools/docs/RCI_API.md

 JSON API called **RCI** (**R**EST **C**ore **I**nterface).
 Data exchange is carried out via the HTTP protocol, and the data is transmitted in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-This document provides a more or less detailed description of RCI.
-We assume that you have basic knowledge of Keenetic/Netcraze command system (the Command Reference Guide for your device is a great place to learn about it).
+This document provides a description of the RCI API.
+It is assumed that the reader has basic knowledge of configuring Keenetic/Netcraze devices using the command line (**C**ommand **L**ine **I**nterface, CLI).
+You can learn more about the CLI for your device in the Command Reference Guide PDF available on the manufacturer's website.

-RCI is designed as an implementation of REST principles based on a command system for the command line interface (CLI).
+RCI is an implementation of REST principles on top of the CLI command system.
 The base URL for all operations is `/rci`.
 A CLI command `a b c` corresponds to a REST **resource** `rci/a/b/c`.
-The command arguments are passed as parameters in the URL for GET requests (e.g. `GET rci/show/interface?name=Home`) or in the body of the request for POST requests.
-The table below shows some examples of CLI commands and their corresponding RCI resources.
+Command arguments are passed as parameters in the URL for GET requests (e.g. `GET rci/show/interface?name=Home`) or in the body for POST requests.
+The table below shows examples of CLI commands and their corresponding RCI resources.

 | CLI Command                                  | RCI API resource                                               |
 |----------------------------------------------|----------------------------------------------------------------|